nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ### PCB Fabrication Services

-When you are ready to get your board fabricated, there are several choices to choose from.
+When you are ready to get your board fabricated, there are several choices.
 Your choice will be based on a number of factors including, turn around time, board features (flex and color options) and scale of order.
 All of the services listed do small quantities to get you started.
+A few do large scale as well and offer multi-layer boards and other advanced services.

 * [Advanced Circuits](http://www.4pcb.com/)